Death Penalty Information Center

-The Center is funded through the generosity of individual donors and foundations, including the Roderick MacArthur Foundation, the Open Society Foundation, and the Proteus Action League.
+The Center is funded through the generosity of individual donors and foundations, including the Roderick MacArthur Justice Center; the Open Society Foundations; Atlantic Philanthropies; the Death Penalty Project, a Proteus Action League initiative; The Tides Foundation; and M Quinn Delany.
 Read more about our Staff and Board of Directors.

 The Death Penalty Information Center was ranked among the Top Criminal Justice Nonprofits by Philanthropedia in 2011.
 An expert review offered the following assessment of DPIC:

 “The Death Penalty Information Center is the primary information and communications vehicle to educate the public and shape the national conversation about the death penalty in the U.S. DPIC's reports and research reach millions of people through the media.
 The DPIC opens the public's eyes to the incredible flaws that underpin America's death penalty.”